Monarch5789/Javaexercises/1213/Project1/README.md

 Unauthorized use prohibited.

-Copywight Aidan Perkins / UNC Charlotte College of Computing and Informatics
+Copyright Aidan Perkins / UNC Charlotte College of Computing and Informatics

 ## Getting Started